-- (34) This figure shows that 44% of the category A settlement agreements (29 of 66) did not include any value transfer, but were concluded on a so-called "walk-away" basis, i.e. settlements where both parties agreed to simply discontinue their litigation without any further commitment/obligation on any of them.
-Such an agreement would appear to be the most likely outcome if both parties believe that continuing the litigation would be a waste of time and/or resources. - (35) In addition, it appears that, while in 53% (35 of 66) of category A settlements the relevant patent(s) was not in force anymore at the time of signature, in the other 47% of cases (31 of 66) the relevant patent(s) was still in force. - (36) A value transfer from the originator company to the generic company took place in 36% of the category A settlements (24 of 66).
+- (34) This figure shows that 54% of the category A settlement agreements (20 out of 37) did not include any value transfer, but were concluded on a so-called "walk-away" basis, i.e. settlements where both parties agreed to simply discontinue their litigation without any further commitment/obligation on any of them.
+Such an agreement would appear to be the most likely outcome if both parties believe that continuing the litigation would be a waste of time and/or resources. - (35) In addition, it appears that, while in 51% (19 of 37) of category A settlements the relevant patent(s) was not in force anymore at the time of signature, in the other 49% of cases the relevant patent(s) was still in force. - (36) A value transfer from the originator company to the generic company took place in 27% of the category A settlements (10 out of 37).
 In most cases these were payments covering litigation costs and/or damages.
-The latter happened, for example, when an originator company had originally obtained an interim injunction against a generic company's product, but later feared to lose the main case.
-Under such circumstances, the generic company could claim damages for the lost sales it incurred whilst it was prevented from marketing its product.

-- (37) In 20% (13 of 66) of the cases a value transfer from the generic company to the originator company took place.
+The latter happened, for example, when an originator company had originally obtained an interim

+- injunction against a generic company's product, but later feared to lose the main case.
+Under such circumstances, the generic company could claim damages for the lost sales it incurred whilst it was prevented from marketing its product. - (37) In 18% (7 out of 37) of the cases a value transfer from the generic company to the originator company took place.
 An example of such a settlement could be one where the generic company had entered the market at risk and during the course of litigation the patents concerned expired.
 In these cases, the litigation could have continued e.g. if the originator wanted to assert the infringement committed by the generic company up until the time the patent expired in order to recover damages from the generic for such an infringement.
-Faced with a high probability that the courts would find such an infringement if the case were to proceed, the generic company decided to settle by paying compensation to the originator company, covering legal fees and possibly an additional amount in damages in order to avoid further litigation. - (38) For the sake of completeness it is worth pointing out that in some cases an originator had granted a royalty free license to the generic to enter with its own product.
+Faced with a high probability that the courts would find such an infringement if the case were to proceed, the generic company decided to settle by paying compensation to the originator company, covering legal fees and possibly an additional amount in damages in order to avoid further litigation. - (38) For the sake of completeness it is worth pointing out that in one case an originator had granted a royalty free licence to the generic to enter with its own product.
 As mentioned above, this was not counted as a restriction, as the generic company was free to enter the market without any restrictions e.g. as to the composition, quantities, pricing or other marketing conditions of the product. - (39) This compares as follows with figures in previous years:

-Table 3 2000 - 2008 2008 (2 nd 2010 2011 2 2012 2013 (1 st half) half) - 2009 All Excluding PT- related All Excluding PT- related Category A with value transfer from originator company 14% 25% 13% 18% 47% 49% 36% 37% Category A with value transfer from generic company 17% 7% 11% 9% 9% 9% 20% 20% Category A without value transfer 69% 68% 76% 71% 44% 42% 44% 43% Category A with value transfer in both directions - - - 2% - • - - disregard settlements related to the Portuguese law.
+Table 3 2000 (2nd 8 half) t - 2010 2011 2012 2013 2014 2008 (1st half) All Excluding PT-related All Excluding PT-related All Excluding PT-related Category A with value transfer from originator company to generic 14% 25% 13% 18% 47% 49% 36% 37% 27% 26% Category A with value transfer from generic company to originator 17% 7% 11% 9% 9% 9% 20% 20% 19% 21% Category A without value transfer 69% 68% 76% 71% 44% 42% 44% 43% 54% 53% Category A with value transfer in both directions - - - 2% - - - - - -

+Note: legislation was adopted in Portugal in 2012, which practically mandates arbitration proceedings between originators and marketing authorisation applicants.
+When the IPRs are not contested by the generic company, the proceedings are immediately settled.
+Hence, figures are provided which disregard settlements related to the Portuguese law.
 It must, however, also be noted that it is not known how many of these settlements would have still taken place absent this law.
-See footnote 14.
+See footnote 13.